Want to play your own Tiny Desk concert? Enter the 2022 Tiny Desk Contest

 The Tiny Desk Contest – NPR Music's annual nationwide search for the next great undiscovered artist to play a Tiny Desk concert – is back for its eighth year.
 We'll begin accepting entries next Tuesday, Feb.
 8 at 10 a.m.
 ET.

 We're thrilled to announce our panel of judges – the folks who will be selecting the 2022 Contest winner.
 I'll be joined by an incredible group of Tiny Desk alums: iLe, Michelle Zauner of Japanese Breakfast, Big K.R.I.T. and Raveena, who each know what it takes to perform behind my Tiny Desk.
 Bobby Carter — Tiny Desk producer and two-time Contest judge extraordinaire — will also be joining me.
+Bobby spoke to NPR's All Things Considered about this year's Contest; you can hear that in the audio player above.
 And I'm delighted that Nate Chinen, jazz expert and editorial director at NPR Member station WBGO in New Jersey, will be joining us, too.
 Our judges all have great ears for discovering new talents and sounds – and we can't wait to watch this year's entries.

 Here's how the Contest works: